Inside: Valentine Heart Mini Quilt Pattern & Tutorial

 Step 1: Get my FREE Pattern

 I’ve created a simple heart design that you can download for free.
-To receive my FREE Valentine Heart Template, add your email in the box below, and it will come straight to your inbox.
+Click the button below to receive the FREE FPP Heart Template.

 Step 2: Make Valentine Hearts

 Note: For this step you may need to visit my blog post >>> How to Foundation Paper Piece.

 - Make four foundation paper pieced (FPP) Valentine Heart blocks using the free template in Step 1.
 If you’re unfamiliar with FPP, follow the steps in the tutorial linked above.

 - After trimming, each block should be 7.75″.
 Press and set aside.

 In this step you’ll be attaching all four hearts in pairs.
 If you’ve used different fabrics for each heart, then arrange them in a manner that is pleasing to your eyes.

 - Sew the top two hearts right sides together.
 Be sure to match up the seams.
 Press seams to one side.

 - Sew the bottom two hearts together.
 Press seams in the opposite direction.
 This will allow you to nest your seams.

 - Sew the top and bottom heart pairs together.
 Be sure to nest the center seams and watch for those points.